hackla-engage/engage-backend/README.md

 `python manage.py runserver`

 You can go to `http://localhost:8000/swagger/` to look at the docs and interact with the API.

+14. Alternatively use Docker

+* We have included a docker-compose.yml so that you can edit this repository and run the backend without having to configure all the requirements.
+To build the combined images required for the repository run:
+`docker-compose build`

+* If you are testing the frontend against the docker backend then you should uncomment line 8 from `runservices.sh` to download agendas for 2018 (You can add, change, or remove years on that line.
+Years should be separated by a comma.
+Be patient, web scraping from the Santa Monica site is incredibly slow.)

+* Once built, you can run the repository's configuration with `docker-compose up`

+* Navigate to https://localhost:8000/swagger/ to test

 ## Continous Delivery